 7. ACH billing has different dispute policies than credit cards

-- If the charge was never authorized by the account holder
+- If the charge was never authorized by the account holder.

-- If the charge was processed on a date earlier than authorized
+- If the charge was processed on a date earlier than authorized.

-- If the charge is for an amount different than authorized
+- If the charge is for an amount different than authorized.

 Disputing an ACH charge requires that the account holder provide notice to the bank in writing (or the electronic equivalent) that one of those three conditions exists.
-Note that this is significantly different from credit card transactions where a customer can have a charge reversed simply by claiming that the product or service received was not what they expected.
-In this way, ACH billing overs additional protection for the merchant from fraudulent consumers.
+Note that this is very different from credit card transactions where a customer can have a charge reversed simply by claiming that the product or service received was not what they expected.
+In this way, ACH billing offers additional protection for the merchant from fraudulent consumers.

 Now that you know the ins and outs of setting up ACH billing, you can feel confident making the right choice for your business.
 For more information on ACH billing, you can learn about obtaining an ACH merchant account here, as well as complete details of how ACH works here.